Announcing the Winner of the Second Annual Public Interest Essay Competition

-The University of Pennsylvania Law Review is pleased to announce its second annual Public Interest Essay Competition.
+The University of Pennsylvania Law Review is pleased to announce its third annual Public Interest Essay Competition.
 The Competition is a national writing competition for student‐authored articles on the topic of social justice and the public interest.
-The winner will be awarded a $5,000 grant to implement the public interest proposal related to the article, and a $500 cash prize.
+The winner will be awarded a $5,000 grant to implement a public interest proposal related to the article, and a $500 cash prize.

 The University of Pennsylvania Law Review has both a professional and educational mission: it serves the bench, the bar, and the academy by providing a forum for the publication of original, high quality legal research while also providing educational experiences for its Editors.
 The Law Review is committed to improving the surrounding community in Philadelphia and the national legal community as a whole.
 Through this Competition, the Law Review seeks to expand this opportunity and further its dual mission by publishing serious legal scholarship focused on social justice and by supporting important public interest work that moves the law forward.

 One winning essay will receive a grant $5,000 to support the public interest work of the author or a non‐profit organization, as well as a $500 cash prize.
 The essay will be published in the University of Pennsylvania Law Review Online.
 The author will be required to submit a short progress report six months after the grant is awarded.
 This report will also be eligible for publication.

 Submissions must focus on a specific legal issue within the public interest.
 This encompasses any issues relating to social justice or advancing the general welfare and good of the public.
 Topic selection will be one of the criteria judged.
 In addition, this year the author(s) must include a brief grant proposal for $5,000 to support public interest work related to a topic.
 The author(s) may request support for a non‐profit institution, a pro bono clinic, or for her own direct public interest work.

 Deadline for submission

 The University of Pennsylvania Law Review is accepting submissions for its first annual Public Interest Essay Competition.
 The deadline for submissions is Friday, July 30, 2017, at midnight, via the online submission portal.